BekzodDjumanov/SWE-Cummings-Co/README.md

 }
 ```

-**Leveraging IPv6 through a Network Interface, using requests to assign an IP (from a subnet) to my session**
+**Objective: Leveraging IPv6 through a Network Interface, using requests to assign an IP (from a subnet) to my session**

+_This document is public and may be distributed without limitation._